Bentleyj/BeyondPhotography/README.md

 ### Day 92

 Going back over my old effects and adding the threshold to them.
 Just mixing my previous effects with the existing image on a threshold is proving really fruitful.
 Did this first with the Droste Effect.

+### Day 93

+Today I used my thresholding filter to filter the weave effect which was originally actually a mistaken bug effect but now looks really cool!
+Because the imagery of the weave effect was primarily one that overlapped in to the black parts of the image, if I applied the theshold on the dark side (ie applied the weave effect to the dark parts of the image) I found it ended up looking a lot like I had simply pasted the bright image over the dark one.
+The other way around however was very effective which is essentially only applying the weave effect to the brightest parts of the image.
+Perhaps doing both would be cool?
+One thing I'm starting to realize about this thresholding is that the important components stick out like eyeballs etc. because they are darker.